pulumi/pulumi/tests/integration/steps/README.md

 # tests/integration/steps

-This test attempts to exhaustively test all interesting combinations of resource steps.
+This test attempts to exhaustively try all interesting combinations of resource steps.
 This
 includes:

 * Same